gram-js/gramjs/README.md

 4. Click on `Create application` at the end.
 Now that you have the `API ID` and `Hash`

 ## Running GramJS
-First of all, you need to run the `index.js` by issuing `node index.js gen`.
-This will generate all the TLObjects from the given `scheme.tl` file.
-Then check the `examples` folder to check how to use the library
+If you want to run in it in a browser just use webpack (a configuration file is already present).
+The output will be in `browser` folder.
+In the browser gramjs will use localstorage to not regenerate api methods each run. check the `examples` folder for more info.
+Docs coming soon

 ## Using raw api
 Currently you can use any raw api function using `await client.invoke(new RequestClass(args))` .